-For 25 years, Freedom House has been the primary emergency responder and sole shelter for a diverse population of Brown County’s homeless families with children headed by single moms, single dads and couples.
-Over 1,300 families and 2,700 children have been inspired with hope and practical help in fulfillment of our mission.
+For 25 years, Freedom House has been the primary emergency responder and sole shelter for a diverse population of Brown County’s homeless families with children headed by single moms, single dads, and couples.
+Over 1,300 families and 2,700 children have been inspired with hope and practical help in the fulfillment of our mission.

-In addition to shelter, food, clothing and on-site medical assistance, Freedom House offers core services free of charge for up to 12 families at a time through our 8-12 week program model at our east side facility, The Family Life Advancement Center.
+In addition to shelter, food, clothing, and on-site medical assistance, Freedom House offers core services free of charge for up to 12 families at a time through our 8-12 week program model at our east side facility, The Family Life Advancement Center.
 We walk alongside homeless families with children in a holistic manner by serving our families spiritually, emotionally, physically and financially.
-Our adults participate in required budget, job readiness and parenting classes and meet at least once per week with our Case Manager to establish family goals and monitor progress towards those goals.
+Our adults participate in the required budget, job readiness, and parenting classes and meet at least once per week with our Case Manager to establish family goals and monitor progress towards those goals.
 While the overall aim for a family is to obtain permanent housing and employment, each family’s journey is unique.
 Therefore, the tools and resources needed for each family must be flexible as we take into account the barriers that may inhibit self-sufficiency.
-Knowledge of and referrals to other appropriate community resources are essential to the success of each family and prevents duplication of community services.
+Knowledge of and referrals to other appropriate community resources are essential to the success of each family and prevent duplication of community services.
 Freedom House adheres to the “No Wrong Door” policy to ensure that families in need receive appropriate information and referrals in a dignified and efficient manner.
-We reach into the very heart of the family, identifying the point of breakdown and connecting families with the resources needed to break the cycle of poverty, homelessness and hopelessness.
+We reach into the very heart of the family, identifying the point of breakdown and connecting families with the resources needed to break the cycle of poverty, homelessness, and hopelessness.
 We offer a “hand up”, not a “hand out”.

 Would you like to learn more?
 Contact us at 920-432-4646 ext.
 1113 to schedule a tour!